mermaid-js/mermaid/docs/gitgraph.md

 - *merge* : To merge an existing branch onto the current branch.

 With the help of these key git commands, you will be able to draw a gitgraph in Mermaid very easily and quickly.
-Entity names are often capitalised, although there is no accepted standard on this, and it is not required in Mermaid.
+Entity names are often capitalized, although there is no accepted standard on this, and it is not required in Mermaid.

 ## Syntax
-Mermaid syntax for Gitgraph is very straigth-forward and simple.
-It follows a declarative-approach, where each commit is drawn on the timeline in the diagram, in order of its occurance/presence in code.
+Mermaid syntax for Gitgraph is very straight-forward and simple.
+It follows a declarative-approach, where each commit is drawn on the timeline in the diagram, in order of its occurrences/presence in code.
 Basically, it follows the insertion order for each command.

 First thing you do is to declare your diagram type using the **gitgraph** keyword.
 This `gitgraph` keyword, tells Mermaid that you wish to draw a gitgraph, and parse the diagram code accordingly.